Flaque/quirk/CONTRIBUTING.md

 # Contributing to Quirk

-If you like Quirk, you're welcome to submit a PR, throw down an issue, or otherwise contribute to the project.
+If you like Quirk, you're welcome to submit a PR, throw down an issue, or otherwise contribute to the project.Yeah I have contributed here

 ## Psychiatrists, Therapists, Researchers and other experts